benny59/bot-spesa-telegram/README.md

 - Ruby 2.7+ (recommended 3.x)
 - Bundler
 - SQLite3 (used by the app)
-- `zbarimg` (zbar-tools) installed on the server
+- `zbarimg` (zbar-tools) installed on the server (for barcode scanning)
-- ImageMagick (for RMagick / Gruff)
 - Telegram bot token

 Notes:
-- On Windows install ImageMagick and ensure headers/libs are available for the `rmagick` gem.
+- Charts are generated with ChunkyPNG (pure Ruby) — no ImageMagick / RMagick required.
-- On Debian/Ubuntu: `sudo apt-get install zbar-tools imagemagick libmagickwand-dev`
+- On Debian/Ubuntu: `sudo apt-get install zbar-tools sqlite3`

 ---